 |A Jacquard Loom|

-In a process that is very reminiscent of the production of computer software a design would be drawn on paper and a punch card machine would be used to create a set of cards.
+In a process that was very reminiscent of that once used to create computer programs a design would be drawn on paper and a punch card machine would be used to create a set of cards.
+These were then stitched together.

 Essinger claims that the Jacquard loom increased the productivity of weavers about 24 fold and transformed the Lyon silk weaving industry.